Spacecraft propulsion: Air-breathing engines

-Studies generally show that conventional air-breathing engines, such as ramjets or turbojets are basically too heavy (have too low a thrust/weight ratio) to give any significant performance improvement when installed on a launch vehicle itself.
+Studies generally show that conventional air-breathing engines, such as ramjets or turbojets are basically too heavy (have too low a thrust/weight ratio) to give significant performance improvement when installed on a launch vehicle.
 However, launch vehicles can be air launched from separate lift vehicles (e.g. B-29, Pegasus Rocket and White Knight) which do use such propulsion systems.
 Jet engines mounted on a launch rail could also be so used.

-On the other hand, very lightweight or very high speed engines have been proposed that take advantage of the air during ascent:
+On the other hand, very lightweight or very high-speed engines have been proposed that take advantage of the air during ascent: